ohbm/hackathon2020/logistics.md

 {% endcollapse %}

 {% collapse Hub structure and general organization %}

+The event is decentralized across several "hubs" that span a set of time-zones.
-In order for the event to run as smoothly as possible across all hubs, each hub will have a list of roles filled by volunteers.
+In order for the event to run as smoothly as possible across all hubs, each hub will follow the same general schedule and have various volunteer roles who help with the event.
 Some of the roles are selected by the OHBM Open-Science Special Interest Group (OSSIG) while others are open to volunteers.